 There’s something about vintage gas pumps that people love.
-Maybe it’s the design or the bright colors.
-Maybe they are reminders of a time when gas was measured in cents and not dollars.
-Whatever the reason the Classical Gas Museum in Embudo, NM, attracts people from all over.
-We’d driven past it countless times, but never stopped.
+Maybe it’s the designs or the bright colors.
+Maybe they are reminders of a time when gas prices were measured in cents not dollars.
+Whatever the reason the Classical Gas Museum in Embudo, NM attracts people from all over.
+We’d driven by it countless times, but never stopped.
 We always meant to, but you know how it is.
 You’re headed somewhere and just don’t have to time.

-Johnnie Meier, a former scientist at Los Alamos National Labs, opened the museum in 1997, using a collection he had amassed over the previous ten years.
-He spends his time restoring old items ranging from vintage gas pumps to old stoves to juke boxes to old cars.
-“I’m particularly attracted to the gas pumps” he says,” because to me, they represent art and sculpture.”
+Johnnie Meier, a former scientist at Los Alamos National Labs, opened the museum in 1997, with items he’d amassed over the previous ten years.
+He loves spending his time restoring old items ranging from vintage gas pumps to old stoves to juke boxes to old cars.
+“I’m particularly attracted to the gas pumps” he said,” because to me, they represent art and sculpture.”

-He also sells found objects to artists, mostly to sculptors who will incorporate them into in their works.
-A lucrative business over the last few years has been rentals for films, commercials and fashion shoots.
-Meier’s treasures can be seen in No Country for Old Men and Wild Hogs, both filmed in New Mexico.
+Meier also sells found objects to artists, mostly sculptors, who incorporate them into their works.
+Another lucrative business over the last few years has been rentals for films, commercials and fashion shoots.
+His treasures can be seen in No Country for Old Men and Wild Hogs, both filmed in New Mexico.

-While much of the vast collection is scattered around the grounds, there’s also a museum building full of gas station memorabilia ranging from old signs, to tins, to an old toy Texaco gas station from the 1960s and more.
-The miniature service station, a Christmas promotion, originally sold for $3.49.
-It’s now worth about 100 times that.
+While much of the vast collection is scattered around the grounds, there’s also a museum building full of gas station memorabilia including old signs, tins, and even an old toy Texaco gas station from the 1960s, The miniature service station, a Christmas promotion, originally sold for $3.49.
+Today, it’s worth about 100 times that.
 It’s a valuable lesson in holding on to things.
-There’s also a collection of vintage neon signs that date back to the 1930s and 1940s “What we have here,” Meier says about the advertising collection, “is a gallery of 20th century commercial art.”
+There’s also a collection of vintage neon signs dating back to the 1930s and 1940s “What we have here,” Meier said about the advertising collection, “is a gallery of 20th century commercial art.”

-While your visiting the Gas Museum, treat yourself to a brisket burrito or a Sugar Burger at Sugar’s, a roadside stand south of the Classical Gas Museum.
-They’re open seasonally, Thursday through Sunday,
+While you’re visiting the Gas Museum, treat yourself to a brisket burrito or a Sugar Burger at Sugar’s, a roadside stand just south of the Classical Gas Museum.
+They’re open seasonally, Thursday through Sunday.